 Bringing Your Course Online

-As campuses move classes online in response to COVID-19, you may be looking for guidance to quickly bring your face-to-face or hybrid course fully online.
+As campuses hold classes online in response to COVID-19, you may be looking for guidance for remote teaching.
 On the MLA's Bringing Your Course Online Commons site, find strategies for teaching remotely, information addressing questions of equity and accessibility, and a collection of resource guides.

 Add your suggestions or questions by submitting a resource on the site or contacting mla [at] hcommons.org.